nhsconnect/gpconnect-messaging/pages/integration/integration_mesh.md

 - `GP0001` is allowed to `Send` messages with workflow ID `GPFED_CONSULT_REPORT`
 - `GP0002` is allowed to `Receive` messages with workflow ID `GPFED_CONSULT_REPORT_ACK`

 As GP Connect Messaging capabilities are delivered, MESH will therefore be configured to enable actual message flow between organisations.
-Note that the approach is based on *explicity opt in* to ensure particularly GP practices receive only those messages which they have consented to receive.
+Note that the approach is based on *explicit opt in* to ensure particularly GP practices receive only those messages which they have consented to receive.